mikezhang01/WatchlistApp/README.md

   includes the description of the movie, if the movie has been watched, and the score of the movie.
   To see these, select a movie from the watchlist then click the Additional Info button.

+## Phase 4: Task 2
+Sample event log:

+Fri Dec 02 01:59:37 PST 2022\
+Tenet added to the watchlist.

+Fri Dec 02 02:00:21 PST 2022\
+Nope added to the watchlist.

+Fri Dec 02 02:01:00 PST 2022\
+Avengers added to the watchlist.

+Fri Dec 02 02:01:17 PST 2022\
+Nope is removed from the watchlist.

+Fri Dec 02 02:01:24 PST 2022\
+Tenet is marked as watched.

+Fri Dec 02 02:01:38 PST 2022\
+Tenet is rated 5 out of 5.

+Fri Dec 02 02:01:44 PST 2022\
+Watchlist sorted in alphabetical order.

+Fri Dec 02 02:01:49 PST 2022\
+Watchlist Saved to file.

+When loading watchlist from file, the event log will log adding all loaded movies to the watchlist, along with logging the score of each movie and also log if the movie has been watched.
+This is because Json reader is 'reconstructing' each movie when parsing from Json object to movie and watchlist.
+Therefore, the methods of adding movies to the watchlist, as well as setting the score and watched for the movies will be logged.
+The movies are logged in the right order; however, the log display might show a movie is rated before it is added to the watchlist.
+This randomness is due to parsing from Json to movie/watchlist, but all the data are stored and displayed properly on the GUI.

+Here is an example of the event log when loading watchlist from a saved file, continuing from the example above:

+Fri Dec 02 02:16:05 PST 2022\
+Avengers is rated 0 out of 5.

+Fri Dec 02 02:16:05 PST 2022\
+Avengers added to the watchlist.

+Fri Dec 02 02:16:05 PST 2022\
+Tenet is rated 5 out of 5.

+Fri Dec 02 02:16:05 PST 2022\
+Tenet is marked as watched.

+Fri Dec 02 02:16:05 PST 2022\
+Tenet added to the watchlist.

+## Phase 4: Task 3

+Refactorings I would do to improve my design:

+- The first one I noticed is a small code duplication in the GUI Class where each time I add to watchlist I would reuse the same lines of codes where I get the Movie's title, year, duration, and description as a string then store it as a variable to be printed out.
+This duplication can be seen in the createWatchList() method, and in the SortListener, AddListener, and LoadListener classes.
+To avoid this duplicate code use, I can create a new method in GUI that does this and call on that method everytime.
+Another way is to add a method in Movie class that stores and returns the string I need for each movie and call that method in GUI instead.
+- Another refactoring I would do is to add exception handling.
+I have set the year and duration as int in the Movie class.
+When adding a movie if the input for these fields does not match the type it would raise an exception which is not handled.
+The program continues to run but the exception is still displayed.
+To fix this, I can check the input type from the user and throw exceptions if it does not match the required type for the field.
+- When looking into the GUI class, it contains many nested classes that are listeners which perform their action when the corresponding buttons are pressed.
+Having many nested classes within GUI goes against the Single Responsibility Principle.
+To increase cohesion, I could make each nested class as their own class outside GUI, and call on method within each class in GUI when the corresponding button is pressed.
+Since many of the nested classes call on methods in GUI to perform their action, I could put the method in the nested class when extracting from GUI.
+For example, LoadListener and SaveListener call loadWatchList and saveWatchList respectively.
+However, I would also need to make sure the nested classes extracted have access to the required fields passed in as parameters for the constructor or the methods.
+This is because many of the nested classes requires access to the fields of GUI, mainly the JList variable and the listModel.
+- Another refactoring I would do is to try and improve readability of the GUI, specifically about all the buttons, panels, labels, and textboxes.
+I have many small methods that does one step in the creation of the GUI, for example method that creates the buttons, method that creates the textboxes, method that creates the labels, and methods that added the corresponding buttons and labels to each panel.
+This makes the beginning parts of the code in GUI a little difficult to read as many methods are called in the constructor to construct the GUI display.
+One way I am thinking of to improve this design is to group all these methods by panel.
+Within the frame there are 3 panels, one for displaying the watchlist, one for adding movie to watchlist, and one at the bottom that contains most of the buttons.
+I can group all the methods related to displaying the watchlist, and create a new method that calls upon these smaller methods I already made.
+Similar, I can group all the methods related to adding movie, which includes all the textboxes for input, labels, and the add button, then create another method that calls on them.
+The same can be done with the buttons panel on the bottom.
+This way, in the constructor I would only need to call the 3 methods for the 3 panels.
+These 3 methods would call on the smaller methods that they need.
+This way the codes are more organized and easier to read.

 ## Resources

 - GUI's ListSelectionListener is inspired by ListDemo.java from https://docs.oracle.com/javase/tutorial/uiswing/examples/components/index.html